How to contribute code to Jellyfin

-How, in broad strokes, you approached the issue (if applicable) and briefly describe the changes, especially for large PRs.
+How you approached the issue (if applicable) and briefly describe the changes, especially for large PRs.

 Expect review and discussion.
 If you can't back up your changes with a good description and through review, please reconsider whether it should be done at all.
 All PRs to

 devrequire at least one approving review from an administrative team member, however we welcome and encourage reviews from any contributor, especially if it's in an area you are knowledgeable about.
 More eyes are always better.